nemars/home-row-mods/README.md

 This repo is organized by the different approaches you can take to setting up home row mods.

+## Changes from Video

+Some linux users will encounter issues by just using the `tap-hold` behavior by itself.

+This has been resolved with #7 which is the [recommended workaround from the kanata documentation](https://github.com/jtroo/kanata/blob/main/docs/config.adoc#tap-hold).

 ## General information

 Whilst Home Row Mods are a simple concept, there's a lot of variables and configuration that you can